codingUnited/challenge-EddieRichardson/Challenge5-Port-Fix/docs/future.md

 - [ ] **Phase 6 — Platform Expansion**
   (Web API layer, GUI/web frontend)

+- [ ] **Phase 7 — Performance & DX**
+  (Scaling for large datasets, async I/O, developer tooling improvements)

 ---

 ## 📖 Notes
 - Feature parity must be achieved before enhancements are added.
 - Each enhancement should be logged in `CHANGELOG.md` when implemented.
 - This roadmap is iterative — update as new ideas or requirements emerge.
+- Phases may overlap if enhancements do not compromise parity stability.